Raw Materials Price Index (RMPI)

 View the Questionnaire(s) and reporting guide(s) .

 In the day-to-day collection and processing of these indexes, emphasis is placed on the examination and evaluation of prices.
 Commodity specialists and industry analysts watch closely developments in the markets.
 They review the behaviour of the reported price changes, both to validate them directly and to ensure they are representative of the raw material movement as a whole.
 Outliers and incorrect or suspicious prices are identified during the initial data processing and then, if necessary, follow-ups are carried out with the respondents to ensure the appropriate information has been obtained.

-Price indexes for about 90 individual raw materials are aggregated into six major groups and a total is produced and classified according to the 2012 NAPCS.
+Price indexes for about 90 individual raw materials are aggregated into six major groups and a total is produced and classified according to NAPCS 2017v2.